RobertSWalker/elv/README.md

 ## Phase 1: web scraping
 Rselenium is an `R` package for scraping websites

-## Phase 1 scraping example of info tables off of eHRAF
+## Phase 1 scraping example of info tables from eHRAF
 ```splus
 library(RSelenium);library(XML)